derMacon/autoscale-test/README.md

 - lint code checks on all project
 - spring backend add randome field requests
 - spring api add option to create waves of requests
+- visual feedback in ui if benchmark is proceeding